biojppm/rapidyaml/README.md

 Or ryml, for short. ryml is a library to parse and emit YAML, and do it fast.

-ryml parses the source buffer in place, and the resulting tree holds only sub-ranges of the source buffer.
+ryml parses both read-only and in-situ source buffers; the resulting data nodes hold only views to sub-ranges of the source buffer.
 No string copies or duplications are done, and no virtual functions are used.
-Serialization happens only when the user wants it to happen, so internally the data tree representation has no knowledge of types.
+The data tree is a flat index-based structure stored in a single array (which you can reserve at will).
+Serialization happens only at the user's request after parsing / before emitting; internally the data tree representation has no knowledge of types (but of course, every node can have a YAML type tag).
 The resulting tree is easy and fast to iterate through and change.

-ryml can use custom memory allocators, and is made exception-agnostic via a custom error handler callback.
+ryml can use custom per-tree memory allocators, and is exception-agnostic.
+Errors are reported via a custom error handler callback (and a default implementation using std::abort is provided, but you can opt out).

-ryml does not depend on the STL, but can interact with it via `#include
+ryml has respect for your compilation times and therefore it is NOT header-only.
+(Work is still needed on installing it, but you can just add it as a subdirectory of your CMake project).

-<ryml_std.hpp>`.
+ryml has no dependencies, not even on the STL (although it does use the libc).
+But it provides optional headers that let you serialize/deserialize STL strings and containers.

 ryml is written in C++11, and is known to compile with:
 * Visual Studio 2015 and later